-- Attach your display to the appropriate port, and turn it on - Click on any one of the options from the menu to select PC screen only, Duplicate, Extend or Second screen only. - You can also click Connect to a wireless display at the bottom of the Project screen and follow the steps to connect to any wireless enabled display.
+- Attach your display to the appropriate port, and turn it on. - Press the + P (or Fn + F7) key combination. - Click on any one of the options from the menu to select PC screen only, Duplicate, Extend or Second screen only. - You can also click Connect to a wireless display at the bottom of the Project screen and follow the steps to connect to any wireless enabled display.